aabhiyann/talkifydocs/INTERVIEW_GUIDE.md

    - Validate the request headers and size.
    - Rate‑limit this endpoint by IP (message throttling).
    - Zod‑validate the payload (length limits, no obvious script injections).
-   - Authenticate with Kinde and verify that the user owns the file.”
+   - Authenticate with Clerk (via `requireUser`) and verify that the user owns the file.”
 3. “We then:
    - Save the user’s question into the `Message` table.
    - Load embeddings for that file from Pinecone and run a similarity search to get the top few chunks.